kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. S2

 #### Answer: C. L5 - *FALSE* = B. L4 - TRUE
-- L4 dermatome supplies the sensation of the medial leg from the knee down to the medial aspect of the big toe
+- L4 dermatome supplies the sensation of
+	- medial leg from knee down to medial aspect of big toe
-- L3 primarily supplies the superior knee and medial thigh region
+- L3 = superior knee and medial thigh region
-- L5 supplies the lateral leg
+- L5 = lateral leg + big toe
-- S1 the lateral foot and heel
+- S1 = lateral foot and heel

 ### Q5
 All of the following are complications of _transurethral resection of prostate_ (TURP), EXCEPT:

-	A. Urethral stricture - T
+	A. Urethral stricture
-	B. Retrograde ejaculation - T
+	B. Retrograde ejaculation
-	C. HyPERnatraemia - F
+	C. HyPERnatraemia
-	D. Incontinence - T
+	D. Incontinence
 	E. Increased risk of myocardial infarction

 #### Answer: E. Increased risk of myocardial infarction - *FALSE* = C. HyPERnatraemia - TRUE
-- TURP is performed by passing a resectoscope through the urethra into the bladder and using a wire loop to pass electrical current to resect the prostate gland.
-It is a relatively safe procedure (mortality <0.25%) but is associated with certain complications.
-These include urinary incontinence (2–4%), erectile dysfunction (5%), urethral stricture (5%), retrograde ejaculation (65%) and increase risk of MI.
-In addition there is the risk of developing TUR syndrome, which is due to the absorption of irrigation fluid into the body.
-This presents with hypotension, bradycardia, nausea and vomiting and collapse.
-Blood tests show hyponatraemia.
+- TURP is performed by passing a resectoscope through urethra into bladder
+	- using a wire loop to pass electrical current to resect prostate
+- It is a relatively safe procedure (mortality <0.25%)
+	- but is associated with certain complications including
+		- urinary incontinence (2–4%)
+		- erectile dysfunction (5%)
+		- urethral stricture (5%)
+		- retrograde ejaculation (65%)
+		- &uarr; risk of MI
+- In addition there is risk of developing TUR syndrome
+	- due to the *absorption of irrigation fluid*
+- This presents with
+	- hypotension
+	- bradycardia
+	- nausea and vomiting
+	- collapse
+- Blood tests show hyPOnatraemia

 ### Q6
 Which of the following _muscles of mastication_ inserts into the _neck of the mandible_ and _anterior surface of the disc_ of the temporomandibular joint?